Medical Toxicology

 Are AAA batteries toxic?

-Answer: AAA batteries can be toxic if ingested or if their contents come into contact with skin or mucous membranes.
-Alkaline AAA batteries contain potassium hydroxide, a caustic substance that can cause significant internal injuries if ingested.
-Exposure to these chemicals can lead to severe burns and tissue damage.
-A case study highlights this risk, where the ingestion of the alkaline contents of an AAA battery resulted in oropharyngeal and esophageal caustic injuries (Harrison Luttrell et al., 2021).
+Answer: AAA batteries are toxic if swallowed or if their contents come into contact with skin or mucous membranes.
+Alkaline AAA batteries contain potassium hydroxide.
+This is a highly caustic chemical.
+If ingested, it can cause serious internal injury.
+Exposure may lead to severe burns and deep tissue damage.
+One case study illustrates this danger.
+In that case, ingestion of battery contents led to caustic injuries in the oropharynx and esophagus.
+(Harrison Luttrell et al., 2021).

-What should I do if someone swallows a AAA battery?
+What should I do if someone swallows an AAA battery?

 Is the white powder that leaks from AAA batteries dangerous?

-What happens if a toddler licks a AAA battery?
+What happens if a toddler licks an AAA battery?

 Answer: If a toddler licks a AAA battery, especially if they come into contact with any leaked material, there is a risk of caustic injury.
 Even minimal exposure to the chemicals inside a battery can be harmful.
 Even if no immediate symptoms are apparent, immediate consultation with a healthcare provider is recommended.
 This advice is supported by the literature on caustic injuries caused by battery contents (Harrison Luttrell et al., 2021).